Michigan Condominium Law Attorney

 - A condo owner must file a lawsuit to force the association or another owner

-to comply with the act, the master deed, or the bylaws
+to comply with the act, the master deed, or the condominium association's bylaws

 - Condo associates with revenues that exceed $20,000 must be independently audited.